 The purpose of the Strategic Leadership (SL) course is to develop innovative strategic thinkers and change agents who can create and lead agile, effective organizations to attain and maintain competitive advantage in a volatile, uncertain, complex, and ambiguous strategic environment.
 SL focuses on developing students’ ability to analyze and synthesize internal and external factors that contribute to the development and execution of strategies, policy recommendations, and leading large organizations.
 This is accomplished by exposing students to both theory and practitioner-oriented scenarios/exercises designed to enhance the requisite cognitive and interpersonal skills need to effectively lead at the enterprise level.

-As part of the Strategic Leadership Course, students have the opportunity to participate in one of two individual leadership assessment and development opportunities.
+As part of the SL course, students have the opportunity to participate in individual leadership assessment and development opportunities.
 U.S. students and native English speakers take advantage of the leading-edge Executive Assessment and Development Program (EADP).
 Students who are not native English speakers take the Discovery Insights instrument.
-The purpose of these two programs is to increase the students’ awareness of his/her strengths and weaknesses, and help the student develop the skills needed to become effective, successful strategic leaders and change agents.
+The purpose of these two programs is to increase the student awareness of his/her strengths and weaknesses, and help the student develop the skills needed to become successful strategic leaders and change agents.